great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_validate_data_without_a_checkpoint.rst

         run_id="my_run_id") # Make my_run_id a unique identifier, e.g. a timestamp

-This runs validation and saves the results to JSON.
+This runs validation and executes any ValidationActions configured for this ValidationOperator (e.g. saving the results to a ValidationResult Store).

 .. discourse::
     :topic_identifier: 229